 We had several new neighbours arrive this evening, next to us we had a retired couple from Canada who are driving a 1998 class ‘A’ motorhome and are also new to RV’ing.
 They are stopping just the one night before setting off north for Reno then back home to Canada.

 LOCATION TONIGHT: Stovepipe Wells Village campground, Death Valley, CA

 Today we hiked across the desert to the sand dunes about 1½ miles away.
-We wore our sunhats, took plenty of water and I carried an extended trekking pole with the rubber tip removed for personal protection.
+We wore our sunhats, mine being a naff drovers hat on this occasion, took plenty of water and I carried an extended trekking pole with the rubber tip removed for personal protection.
 We didn’t expect to bump into anything nasty as the wildlife tends to keep out of the sun and hunt during the cooler nights; however there are sidewinder rattlesnakes, scorpions and black widow spiders here.
 Not surprisingly when we arrived at the sand dunes we had them all to ourselves, and so had a play on them like a couple of big kids as well as taking a few photographs.